xoubish/JAISP/README.md

 On top of the v5 foundation model, a downstream reconstruction pipeline is now included in:
 - `models/reconstruction/`

-It adds:
-- multi-band `k->1` masked reconstruction (including `9->1` scenarios)
-- mixed masking strategies (random/object-aware/hard)
-- a reconstruction head with training + W&B monitoring

-This is a downstream head, separate from foundation pretraining.
+This is a downstream head stack (separate from foundation pretraining) for masked-region reconstruction and related experiments.

 ---